Extending the system

 geometry_config.py must provide the spacecraft ID, file globs, default

-EXCEPTIONS), the from_index reader, the meshgrids / meshgrid
+from_index reader, the meshgrids / meshgrid functions,

 import oops.hosts.<mission>.<instrument> as inst